MediaComem/comem-webdev/subjects/unix-admin/README.md

-# Linux
+# Unix Administration

-Learn the basics of the Linux operating system and how to manage it from the command line.
+Learn the basics of Unix and Unix-like operating systems like Linux, and how to manage them from the command line.

 <!-- slide-include ../../BANNER.md -->